 Quite a big piece of C # code, right?
 Let's sort it out in order:

-value. - In the setter, we assign the
+- In the getter, we return the currentLevelvalue.

 Add the following